 DB_PASSWORD | The password to access your database. |

-CACHE_DRIVER | Where Solder will store temporary stuff.
-This can be "file", and it will store stuff as files, but "redis" (and having a Redis server) is recommended. |
+CACHE_STORE | Where Solder will store temporary stuff.
+This can be file to use local filesystem storage, but redis (and having a Redis server) is recommended. |

 SESSION_DRIVER | Same as CACHE_DRIVER, except for PHP sessions. |